eider-rpc/eider-doc/concepts.rst

 .. py:method:: LocalObject.addref()

     Increment the object's reference count.
-This can be useful if the same object is returned multiple times over the course of a session.
+It should almost never be necessary to explicitly call this method.

 .. py:method:: LocalObject.release()